 - Contents: Cleaner Bottle, Lens Cleaning Pen, Lens Brush, Air Blower Cleaner, Cleaning Sheets, Cleaning Cloths

 And there you have it.
-All the necessary tools and info to keep your camera and lenses in top shape, and make sure there’s no dust particles or other annoyances in your photos.
+All the necessary tools and info on how to clean camera lens and keep your camera and lenses in top shape, and make sure there’s no dust particles or other annoyances in your photos.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: